Express Entry vs

 It seems slower and worse, right?
 Not necessarily.
 Here is why tens of thousands of people choose SI:

 - They don't have CLB 7: Many skilled tradespeople or service workers have excellent job skills but struggle to get IELTS 6.0 in reading/writing.
 SI allows them to apply with CLB 4.
+See our language requirements guide for details.

 - Work Permit Expiry: If your work permit is expiring in 2 months and you can't pass the English test yet, you might panic.
 You can register for SI immediately (if eligible) to get into the pool, whereas EEBC would require waiting for test results first.